Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Gauge Coupling Running and Exceptional Unification Scenario

 \subsection{Observability of ultra--heavy gauge bosons and exotic Higgs states}

 All three mass scales lie many orders of magnitude above the reach of the LHC or any planned collider:

-At energies well below the heavy thresholds, the virtual effects of ultra-heavy gauge bosons or scalars are captured systematically by the SM Effective Field Theory (SMEFT): integrating out states of mass $M\sim \Lambda$ generates higher-dimensional operators suppressed by $1/M^2$, so that electroweak-scale observables receive relative corrections of order $\delta \sim v^2/M^2$ \cite{Weinberg1979Bviol,WilczekZee1979,NathFileviezPerez2007} (up to coupling and mixing-angle factors).
+At energies well below the heavy thresholds, the virtual effects of ultra-heavy gauge bosons or scalars are captured systematically by the SM Effective Field Theory (SMEFT): integrating out states of mass $M\sim \Lambda$ generates higher-dimensional operators suppressed by $1/M^2$, so that electroweak-scale observables receive relative corrections of order \cite{Weinberg1979Bviol,WilczekZee1979,NathFileviezPerez2007}

+up to coupling and mixing-angle factors.
 This scaling follows directly from the low-momentum expansion of heavy propagators and the appearance of Higgs vacuum insertions after electroweak symmetry breaking, and it underlies the standard treatment of oblique and vertex corrections in extended gauge sectors and in SMEFT \cite{Grzadkowski2010Warsaw,BrivioTrott2019,Barbieri2004,PeskinTakeuchi1990,PeskinTakeuchi1992}.
-For the present benchmark scenario, $M\sim 10^{14}\,$GeV implies $v^2/M^2\lesssim 10^{-24}$, rendering any collider or precision effects completely negligible unless additional model-dependent enhancements (e.g.\ large gauge mixing) are introduced \cite{HanSkiba2005,BrivioTrott2019}.\\
+For the present benchmark scenario, $M\sim 10^{13\div14}\,$GeV implies $v_{EW}^2/M^2\lesssim 10^{-24}\div10^{-24}$, rendering any collider or precision effects completely negligible unless additional model-dependent enhancements (e.g.\ large gauge mixing) are introduced \cite{HanSkiba2005,BrivioTrott2019}.\\

 In details, for what concerns indirect low--energy effects, heavy gauge vectors with mass $M_V$ generate effective four--fermion operators when integrated out at energies $E\ll M_V$.
 If a heavy vector $V_\mu$ couples to a fermion current $J^\mu=\bar f\gamma^\mu T f$ (where $T$ is the generator acting on fermions) with strength $g_V$, integrating out $V_\mu$ induces the dimension--six operator \cite{BuchmullerWyler1986,Grzadkowski2010Warsaw,BrivioTrott2019}